As an Amazon Associate I earn from qualifying purchases.

 He returned to the Gillen Tug later: this time, with better results.

 “We went out to the Gillen early in the year because the visibility is always better in the spring,” he explains.
 “The water was so clear – and this rarely happens in Lake Michigan – you could see the wreck from the surface.
 We had a great dive, and I ended up getting 12 photos of it in one frame.”

 Several miles southeast of Port Washington (about a two-hour drive from Milwaukee) lies a wooden, two-masted schooner in excellent condition: Northerner.
-One of the older vessels to inhabit Lake Michigan, it caught bad weather while being towed for repairs, and sank 130 feet below the choppy waters.
-Divers interested in seeing 19thcentury ship construction will enjoy features, which include: a full and intact railing, rudder and transom, bilge pump, windlass with anchor chain, forward mast (fallen over but still in place), a bowsprit with a rams head figure head, and cordwood still stuffed in the hold, clear up to the deck.
+One of the older vessels to inhabit Lake Michigan, caught bad weather while being towed for repairs, and sank 130 feet below the choppy waters.
+Divers interested in seeing 19thcentury ship construction will enjoy features, which include: a full and intact railing, rudder and transom, bilge pump, windlass with an anchor chain, forward mast (fallen over but still in place), a bowsprit with a rams head figurehead, and cordwood still stuffed in the hold, clear up to the deck.

 Otte shares his expertise on diving the Northerner:

 “It’s one of our favorite dive sites for reliably good visibility (consistently 80 feet), and we our divers are eager: we do it once a year because it is a bit of a trip to Port Washington.
 It’s definitely a deeper dive, and on the edge of recreational diving because the deck is at about 120 feet.